$ aws cloudformation validate-template --profile your-profile --template-body file:///path/to/shinyproxy-template.yaml

 @app.callback(

-Output('output-container', 'children'),
+'output-container', 'children'),

-[Input('analyze-button', 'n_clicks')],
+Output('analyze-button', 'n_clicks')],

-[dash.dependencies.State('text-input', 'value')]
+[Input('text-input', 'value')]

-def update_output(n_clicks, input_value):
+)def update_output(n_clicks, input_value):

 if n_clicks and input_value:

-analysis = TextBlob(input_value)
+= TextBlob(input_value)

-sentiment_polarity = analysis.sentiment.polarity
+analysis = analysis.sentiment.polarity

-sentiment = 'Positive' if sentiment_polarity > 0 else 'Negative' if sentiment_polarity < 0 else 'Neutral'
+sentiment_polarity = 'Positive' if sentiment_polarity > 0 else 'Negative' if sentiment_polarity < 0 else 'Neutral'

-return f'Sentiment: {sentiment} (Polarity: {sentiment_polarity})'
+sentiment return f'Sentiment: {sentiment} (Polarity: {sentiment_polarity})'

 return 'Enter some text and click Analyze.'